vanisharma31/marketing-campaign-analytics/README.md

 - **Conversion Rate by Month** to identify monthly trends and changes in performance.
 - **Conversion Rate by Product** to compare product-level conversion performance.
 - Year-over-year comparison of conversion performance.
-- Identification of high- and low-performing products and periods.
+- Identification of high and low performing products and periods.
 ![Conversion Details](Screenshots/conversion_details.png)

 ### 3️⃣ Social Media Details